informalsystems/audits/ibc/capability/findings.md

 capability use in ibc/core:

-only the copedKeeper used only in ics05 and ics04
+only the scopedKeeper used only in ics05 and ics04

 ics05:
 - BindPort calls NewCap
 - Authenticate calls AuthenticateCap